Diamond12138/opengles3-book/README.md

 * Eduardo Pelegri-Llopart and Darryl Gough for contributing the Blackberry Native SDK port for the OpenGL ES 2.0 Programming Guide (we have not yet ported the ES 3.0 book to a Blackberry platform)

+When using, just import "esutil.hpp"

+A class: ESEvent is added, and two new callback functions: onAppCmd and onInputEvent are added in ESContext, and two new members: app (type is android_ App *) and userDataArray (type is void * *)

+The file is in directory Include